Updated: Sep 14, 2021

 Instead of supporting the main event, concert music is the main event.
 As a result, concert music needs to be more complex and more cohesive than film music.

-In essence, it's the target that make the difference.
+In essence, it's the target that makes the difference.

 Each genre has primary target audiences.
 The world of classical music is aiming at that small, niche audience that is implied in Williams' statement.